 You also run the risk of having a lame group.
 I have heard a few stories about travelers expecting a party only to find out that most people didn’t want to do anything.
 Or people could just not get along well and then you’re stuck with them for the duration of the trip.

-I’ve also been warned that many of the “extra” excursions are extremely overpriced.
+We’ve also been warned that many of the “extra” excursions are extremely overpriced.
 It is usually best to book those on your own at a fraction of the cost.
-Unfortunately, there is a lot of pressure to purchase these extra tours because you can either go or be stuck at the campsite (which doesn’t have access into the city).
+Unfortunately, there is a lot of pressure to purchase these extra tours because you can either go or be stuck at the campsite (which doesn’t have access to the city).

 Tipping is highly encouraged by the staff.
-Each person gets their own envelop w/ their name written on it and you’re supposed to put your tip in it.
-I don’t have a problem with tipping but this method seems a bit forceful.
+Each person gets their own envelope w/ their name on it and you’re supposed to put your tip in it.
+We don’t have a problem with tipping but some past guests thought this method seemed a bit forceful.

 Reasons People Choose Contiki